aashack/AI-Sales-Console/README.md

 - Create the CLI menu with selections and have it capable of running other scripts.
 - Using openAI create a prompt engine that will generate fake chat data, have the prompt select the data and topic at random to give variety and have it save to a file
 - Build a method to summarize a file that was generated, have a pre-made template prompt that will setup the organization structure
-- Have a chat to bot capability that will reference the sales chat
+- Have a chat to bot able to reference the sales chat